 This was clearly a miracle but why did it happen?
 Was it a prompt that we should return to Turkey soon?
 After arriving home I spoke to Carol about the reappearing tickets and asked her what it might mean.
 She reminded me of my doubts about her picture disappearing several months earlier and said she was pretty sure that the reappearance of the tickets was a sign for me personally.
 The purpose of this miracle was, she said, to give me proof that physical objects can indeed dematerialise and then reappear.

 Carol apart, I’ve told very few people about this incident until writing this blog.
 Those I have mentioned it to have usually reacted in ways that suggest they’re far from convinced.
 And why should they be?
-After all, despite all the inexplicable incidents that I had seen occur in Carol’s seminars and meetings, I still couldn’t totally accept that her picture had actually dematerialised and returned.
-At least, I couldn’t until I had witnessed the miracle of my reappearing airline tickets.
+After all, despite all the inexplicable incidents that I had seen, I still couldn’t totally accept that Jennifer’s picture had actually dematerialised and returned.
+At least, not until I had witnessed the miracle of my reappearing airline tickets.